yuin/golbot/README.md

   end)
 ```

 `do_deploy()` may takes a minute, main goroutine is locked all the time.
-For avoiding this, `do_deploy` should be executed in worker goroutines via messaging(internally, golbot use Go channels).
+For avoiding this, `do_deploy` should be executed in worker goroutines via messaging(internally, golbot uses Go channels).

 ```lua
 function main()